 IRTE took the initiative to set up the Mobile Accident Investigation & Road Safety Reconnaissance Laboratory, with a vision to revolutionize scientific collision investigation in the country and to support the police and other investigating authorities in determining factual causes and consequences of such collisions.

-" At 25 years of age, the Institute has reached an important milestone.
-Organizations, like people, grow into maturity and I think the IRTE has come through its formative stages and is now into a period of prime productivity and growth.
+At 25 years of age, the Institute has reached an important milestone.
+Organisations, like people, grow into maturity and I think the IRTE has come through its formative stages and is now into a period of prime productivity and growth.
 I am pleased to be engaged with the Institute over the past several years and to play a small part in this growth, to see its horizons expand to include a new national alcohol laboratory, to attend the inauguration of the Road Safety Hall of Nations, to see it host regular international conferences on important safety topics, and to be present when the Institute earned the title of Center of Excellence for Road Safety in South East Asia.
-All this from a young organization with a long and prosperous life ahead. "
+All this from a young organisation with a long and prosperous life ahead.